whblondeau/mrs_e/stories/route-66-poker_run.md

 That was the beginning of Izzy’s rough education in the realities of the Poker Run community.
 He had shown distinct signs of strain, especially when they’d gotten their third card, a Jack of Clubs, in Meramec caverns.
 The dealer was something in the dark that was undeniably not human.
 Mrs. E had kept a close eye on Izzy for a while after that: she had known too many non-D&D-playing engineers to be confident of his mental resilience.
 But he’d gotten over it, or at least decided to live with it provisionally.
 She thought he might do all right after all.
 With careful minding.

-Now they were at the cryptically-designated Big T, waiting on a dealer - story of my life - with a middling hand: three Tens, Ace of Hearts, Six of Spades.
+Now they were at the cryptically-designated Big T, waiting on a dealer—_story of my life_—with a middling hand: three Tens, Ace of Hearts, Six of Spades.
 This would be another discard deal, and they had to make it count.
 Three of a kind is pretty good in normal poker, but Route 66 Poker Run rules allowed as many discard-and-draw deals as the team could make within the time limit.
 They still had till sundown in two days; but it would be hard to get to many more dealers and still get to Santa Barbara by then.

 Then, too, she was tired, and Izzy was tired.
 Mrs. E thought that some of the other teams didn’t need much sleep.